stevenxchung/OMSCS-Notes/CS 6300 - SDP/Lesson 05 (P2L1) - Requirements Engineering.md

 ## Interview With Jane Cleland-Huang

-What are **software requirements**?
-Software requirements provide us a description of what a system has to do.
+Q: What are **software requirements**?

+A: Software requirements provide us a description of what a system has to do.
 They typically describe functionality of the features that system has to deliver in order to satisfy its stakeholders.

-What is **RE (requirements engineering)**?
-RE covers a number of activities such as:
+Q: What is **RE (requirements engineering)**?

+A: RE covers a number of activities such as:

 - Working with stakeholders to discover requirements
 - Analyzing discovered requirements to weigh tradeoffs